codemanus/zenTime/README.md

 # zenTime
-A time tracking of the hours necessary for an Associates license.
+A time tracking Blazor application of the hours necessary for an Associates license.